Purchase and Sale Agreement FAQs

 Question: Am I required by law to tell the buyer everything about the house?
 What if there is something wrong that I am not aware of, will I be liable?

 These are just a few examples of questions that are often asked by buyers and sellers.
-Call our offices today if you have other questions that you would like us to answer.
+Call our offices today at 978-539-7500 if you have any questions.